-Valerie has a bachelor’s degree in Business Administration and Healthcare Administration.
-She has lived in the country all her life.
-She grew up on her family’s truck farm in South Dakota, picking acres of tomatoes and melons every summer for local markets.
-Her father, 83 years old, still grows a large garden to this day.
-She currently lives on acreage in northeast Nebraska with her husband, Bill, daughter, Alyssa, and son, Brian.
-Her family grows a huge garden every year.
-They plant everything you can imagine a garden could have.
-They plant potatoes, popcorn, globe artichokes, herbs, heirloom tomatoes, flowers, peppers, melons, carrots, green beans and many more varieties of vegetables and fruits.
+I have a bachelor’s degree in Business Administration and Healthcare Administration.
+I have lived in the country all my life.
+I got my first taste for gardening growing up in South Dakota, on my family’s truck farm.
+We grew acres of tomatoes and melons every summer for local markets.
+We currently live on acreage in northeast Nebraska, where we grow a large garden chocked full of many vegetables, herbs, and fruits.
+We like growing potatoes, apples, popcorn, globe artichokes, herbs, heirloom tomatoes, flowers, and many more varieties of vegetables and fruits.

 My family grows fruits, vegetables, and flowers every summer.
 Planting and watching our gardens grow is our passion.
 We believe in self-sustainability, grow it, eat it, preserve it, and store the leftover.
 Food preservation is a family effort and good family times to be had, together we dig the potatoes, can the pickles, freeze the corn, pick the basil, and snap the beans, etc. Our objective, store whatever the surplus is, to allow us to eat from our garden every day of the year.

 My family enjoys homemade cooking infused with our own fresh fruits and vegetables.
 I have been inspired to create many new recipes from the veggies and fruits we grow.
 I also enjoy baking, including whole grain bread, English muffins, and bagels.
 I have a food blog, where I have many of my tasty recipes displayed for everyone to enjoy.